jeffjjohnston/fastmail-mcp-server/README.md

   - `list_inbox_emails`: Lists the emails in the Inbox (id, sender, subject, and date).
 Accepts an `offset` for pagination.
-  - `query_emails_by_keyword`: Searches for a keyword in the subject or body of emails while ignoring messages flagged as junk or deleted.
+  - `query_emails_by_keyword`: Searches for a keyword in the subject or body of emails while ignoring junk and deleted messages.
 Returns the total matches and a page of results, with an optional `offset` parameter.
   - `get_email_content`: Retrieves the content of an email given an id.
 HTML content is converted to text using